 - c) movements which target the muscles of the legs

 Training the chest, shoulders and triceps together gives the tendons in your elbows, and the front delts more recovery time than would say splitting them into separate days of the week, where you may find yourself doing triceps or shoulders just 48 hours after a heavy chest workout.
 Again, same goes for the bicep tendons after all the pulling on back day.
 Training 3 days a week on this sort of split will achieve better gains than those who split their body into 5 separate parts because of the extra recovery.
-This version of Push Pull Legs has a twist – it includes “Rest Pause” training as well!

-The Push Pull Legs Routine:
+The Basic Push Pull Legs Routine:

 Rows (barbell, dumbbell, machine or t-bar) – 5 sets x 5 reps